Achina, Anambra

 Achina is a town in Aguata local Government area of Anambra State, Nigeria.
 It is made up of three villages, Ebele; Umueleke and Umueziyi.
 Achina has common boundaries with Akpo, Umuchu, Onneh, Ogboji, and Enugwu-Umuonyia.

 The inhabitants are members of the Igbo people.

 Climate

 Achina has a tropical wet and dry or savanna climate and is 134.83 m above sea level.
-The district's average annual temperature is 30.34°C (86.61°F), which is 0.88% warmer than Nigeria's national average.
-Achina generally experiences 254.69 rainy days annually, or approximately 69.78% of the total 222.23 millimeters 8.75 inches of precipitation that falls there.
+The district's average annual temperature is 30.34 °C, which is 0.88% warmer than Nigeria's national average.
+Achina generally experiences 254.69 rainy days annually, or approximately 69.78% of the total 222.23 millimetres 8.75 inches of precipitation that falls there.